pawel5z/solitaire/README.md

 # Solitaire
-A single player board game with GUI written in Java.
+A single player board game with GUI written in Java.\
+See the wiki page: https://en.wikipedia.org/wiki/Peg_solitaire.